 A serviced unit:

 - normally doesn’t have a kitchen, instead you can eat in a communal room or have meals delivered to you

 - may include help with cleaning and maintenance

 We don’t consider serviced units to be aged care facilities unless they get government funding.
-In this case, to live there you must have an aged care assessment to live there.
+If the aged care facilities do get government funding you must have an aged care assessment to live there.
 The assessment must find that you need low level care.
 You can find out more about aged care assessments on the myagedcare website.

 Common types of tenure for retirement village units are loans, licenses and leaseholds.
 Some units are strata title and company share.
 Some villages also offer rental places.

 All of these protect tenants’ rights.
 Only some give you owners’ rights.